 There are many other things I could cover regarding counseling, but I think you’ll enjoy watching my interview with Holly instead.
 She gives very good examples of the type of work she does and I think you’ll really love the tips she provides.

 If you have any questions or comments regarding counseling, please comment below.
 Don’t forget to subscribe to the DaliTalks newsletter where I share more personal information and other resources reserved just for subscribers!
-Thanks again for being a valuable reader.
+Thanks again for being a valued reader.